New York Surgical Error Attorneys

 - $3,900,000 – To a client receiving chemotherapy who was severely burned by an excessive dosage of radiation

-The attorneys at Oshman & Mirisola understand the shock and trauma that surgery errors can have on you and your family.
+The attorneys at The Oshman Firm understand the shock and trauma that surgery errors can have on you and your family.
 We believe it is unfair and unjust when professionals who are meant to help you jeopardize your health and life instead.

 Contact a New York Medical Malpractice Lawyer

-The attorneys at Oshman & Mirisola want to help you get past this difficult time in your life.
+The attorneys at The Oshman Firm want to help you get past this difficult time in your life.
 Though a monetary settlement cannot undo the painful experience caused by a surgery error, it can help with medical bills, treatment or missed wages.